Glossary

 - XML (Extensible Markup Language) A coding language used for structuring data in web design and digital marketing.

-- XP (Experience Points) in Gamification A system in experiential marketing where users earn points for engagement or participation
+- XP (Experience Points) in Gamification A system in experiential marketing where users earn points for engagement or participation.

 - XR (Extended Reality) An umbrella term for augmented reality (AR), virtual reality (VR), and mixed reality (MR) in marketing and events.